Sufail07/BlackJack/README.md

 * JavaScript: Powers the game logic and user interactions.

-### This game was developed as a part of a javscript course offered by scrimba
+### This game was developed as a part of a javascript course offered by scrimba